 You combine the results each tool got for the price, security, integrations, and user interface and get the final result for each interior design PM tool.
 This makes it easy to compare them and choose the one that’s best for you.

 Although this process may seem complicated and long with many comparisons, it’s actually a rather straightforward technique.

 When faced with too many options, it’s often hard to make a choice.
 On the other hand, most stakeholders won’t have a problem saying which option between the two is more appealing.

 Yet another great prioritization framework you may find handy is RICE.
 It’s especially useful if you’re a product manager looking for a useful roadmapping aid.
 Check out what it’s about here:

 How to use Plaky for project prioritization

 Google Docs and Sheets are not the only way to prioritize your projects and tasks.
-In fact, a task management tool is a much more elegant solution.
+In fact, task management tools are a much more elegant solution.

 Project management tool Plaky is a great choice for creating priority matrices.

 Its colorful interface gives you a clear overview of your projects and tasks.
 You can make a card for each task and assign it to a team member.
-You can also add a tag column for each criterion of prioritization and a status column to show your project progress.
+You can also add a tag field for each criterion of prioritization and a status field to show your project progress.

 Moreover, once you’ve prioritized projects or tasks, you can sort and filter them as you see fit.